cunzaizhuyi/up-mode-extension/README.md

 - When developers conduct team technical sharing
 - When employees start internal meeting screen sharing

-In these scenarios, you can enable browser privacy protection with one click.
+In these scenarios, you can enable browser privacy protection with one click by hiding all pinned browser extensions.

-hide pinned browser extensions.
+At the same time, you get a cleaner and more aesthetically pleasing interface, which also makes sharing itself more focused.

 ## Install